 This is a full-time, competitively salaried position with benefits.
+Start date as soon as possible.
 NYTW is an Equal Opportunity Employer (EOE).
-To apply, please submit a cover letter, résumé, references and salary requirements to email@example.com
+To apply, please submit a cover letter, résumé, references and salary requirements to firstname.lastname@example.org

 For certain positions, we keep resumes on file.